-When planting near power lines, consider using a mix of exotic and native plants.
-They provide shelter, low maintenance, a habitat for pollinators and resistance to drought.
+There are a variety of shrubs and trees suitable for planting near power lines.
+Consider the significant benefits of using a mix of exotic and native plants.
+They will provide you with shelter, low maintenance, a habitat for pollinators and resistance to drought.